Azure/azure-powershell/src/LogicApp/LogicApp/help/Set-AzIntegrationAccountPartner.md

 ## PARAMETERS

 ### -BusinessIdentities
 Specifies business identities for the integration account partner.
-Specify an nested array, with inner arrays containing the Qualifier as the first object/string and the Value as the second object/string.
+It is a nested array, with inner arrays containing the Qualifier as the first object/string and the Value as the second object/string.

 ```yaml
 Type: System.Object